simonlav24/wormsGame/README.md

 # Weapons
 ## Missiles
-- **MISSILE** - chargeable, shoot a missile, wind sensitive.
+- **MISSILE** - shoot a missile, wind sensitive.
-- **GRAVITY MISSILE** - chargeable, shoot a missile. worms hit by gravity missile will change their gravity orientation. wind sensitive.
+- **GRAVITY MISSILE** - shoot a missile. worms hit by gravity missile will change their gravity orientation. wind sensitive.
-- **BUNKER BUSTER** - chargeable, shoot a missile that drills through the terrain and explodes when reaches air. press tab to switch from "rocket" mode to "drill" mode
+- **BUNKER BUSTER** - shoot a missile that drills through the terrain and explodes when reaches air. press tab to switch from "rocket" mode to "drill" mode
-- **HOMING MISSILE** - chargeable, mouse click to select target and shoot.
+- **HOMING MISSILE** - mouse click to select target and shoot.

 ## Grenades
-- **GRENADE** - chargeable, throw a grenade. all grenades delay time can be changed by pressing tab.
+- **GRENADE** - throw a grenade. all grenades delay time can be changed by pressing tab.
-- **MORTAR** - chargeable, throw a mortar grenade. release cluster on explosion.
+- **MORTAR** - throw a mortar grenade. release cluster on explosion.
-- **STICKY BOMB** - chargeable, a sticky grenade.
+- **STICKY BOMB** - a sticky grenade.
-- **GAS GRENADE** - chargeable, emit a toxic gas before exploding.
+- **GAS GRENADE** - emit a toxic gas before exploding.
-- **ELECTRIC GRENADE** - chargeable, electrifying nearby worms. bouncy.
+- **ELECTRIC GRENADE** - electrifying nearby worms. bouncy.
-- **RAON LAUNCHER** - chargeable, shooting two raons - small proximity mines that moving closer to target every turn. will explode if electrocuted.
+- **RAON LAUNCHER** - shooting two raons - small proximity mines that moving closer to target every turn. will explode if electrocuted.

 ## Guns
 - **SHOTGUN** - fire shotgun.
 3 rounds.